 AI = Artificial intelligence

-But these types of bots requires someone to create a large database of all possible types of questions, and a predetermined response.
-Even the best examples of these types of bots don’t work very well, and it’s because it’s always too easy to find a question it doesn’t know.
-The bots were then programmed to find the words in question it did recognise and then attempted to guess the answer by finding the nearest match in it’s database.
+However, these types of bots requires someone to create a large database of all possible types of questions, and a predetermined response.
+Even the best examples of these types of bots don’t work very well, and it’s because it’s always too easy to find a question it has yet to have a response for.
+The bots were then programmed to find familiar keywords words within the question that it did recognise and then attempted to guess the answer by finding the closest match in it’s database.

 But in the last couple of years, new types of bots have immerged, bots that no longer work like this at all.